gravitational/gravity/docs/5.x/workshops.md

 docker run -p 5000:5000 --name registry -d registry:2
 ```

-**Notice for Mac OS X users:** you need to allow your docker daemon to work with your local insecure registry.
+**Notice for macOS users:** you need to allow your docker daemon to work with your local insecure registry.
 It could be achieved via adding VM address to Docker for Mac.

 1. Get minikube VM IP via calling `minikube ip`
 2. Add obtained IP with port 5000 (specified above in `docker run` command) to Docker insecure registries: